 What does date it ever so slightly is in the graphical department.
 While it looked amazing two decades ago only looks so-so today, but the biggest detriment visually is the obviously re-used landmarks copy and pasted in the landscape.
 It's a testament to the design that these visual snags do not ruin the game.

 While Future Shock was (and is) a high-point in both Terminator games and licensed gamed in general, Bethesda did it yet again in 1996 with The Terminator SkyNET.
-Reviewers of the day weren't too kind on this game, giving it average scores and bemoaning the smaller size compare to its predecessor.
+Reviewers of the day weren't too kind on this game, giving it average scores and bemoaning the smaller size compared to its predecessor.
 Nowadays, it still holds up very well and is arguably the best in the series.

 The levels may be smaller and fewer, but they are also more focused.
-There are basic story elements withing the game-play which is even more refined.
+There are basic story elements withing the gameplay which is even more refined.
 In certain missions, there is even the opportunity to take control of vehicles.
 Driving away from a hoard of terminators in your jeep, mowing all that's in your way is truly exciting.
 A later mission involving a Hunter Killer also sees you take to the air in another fun sequence, giving a welcome variety of play styles.
-In addition the cut-scenes now use that 90s gaming fad of Full Motion Video.
+In addition, the cut-scenes now use that 90s gaming fad of Full Motion Video.
 These are hilariously bad in a good way but are easily skipped if they begin to grate.

 The game now supports the higher resolution of 640x480 (it was a big deal in 1996), but it also comes with one other exciting feature.
 If you have Future Shock installed, you can play that game in its entirety using the upgraded XnGine and all of the graphical enhancements that implies.